Edge-Only Universal Adversarial Attacks in Distributed Learning: Background

-\paragraph{Universal Adversarial Perturbations} UAPs are particularly interesting from a security perspective due to their generalizability, as they maintain effectiveness across different samples without needing to be re-computed for each input.
 Formally, the objective is to find a perturbation \( \delta \) that induces mispredictions on any input \( x \) of a distribution \( X \).
 This problem can be formulated as follows:

-where $y$ is the ground-truth output related to $x$, \( \mathcal{L} \) is a loss function (e.g., cross-entropy loss), and \( \epsilon \) is the maximum magnitude of \( \delta \) under a \( p \)-norm constraint.
-In this work, we focus on the $l_\infty$ norm, commonly adopted in the UAP-related literature \cite{zhang2021universal}.
+where $y$ is the ground-truth output related to $x$, \( \mathcal{L} \) is a loss function (e.g., cross-entropy loss), and \( \epsilon \) is the magnitude of \( \delta \) under a \( p \)-norm constraint.
+In this work, we focus on the $l_\infty$ norm, commonly adopted in the related literature \cite{zhang2021universal}.

-Particularly relevant to this work is the targeted variant of UAPs, where the goal is to induce predictions towards a specific target class \( y_t \) selected by the attacker.
-Optimizing targeted attacks involves minimizing a loss function with respect to \( y_t \):
+Particularly relevant to this work is the targeted variant of UAPs, where the goal is to induce predictions towards a specific target class \( y_t \) selected by the attackers, i.e., minimizing a loss function with respect to \( y_t \):

 Let \( D_{\text{opt}} \) be a dataset collected by the attacker that does not include inputs of the target class $y_t$ only, and without any particular restriction on its distribution.
-In practice, the perturbation \( \delta \) can be iteratively computed by means of gradient descent:
+In practice, the perturbation \( \delta \) can be iteratively computed by means of gradient:

 where \( B \) represents a batch of samples from \( D_{\text{opt}} \), \( \alpha \) is the step size, and $\textit{sign}$ the $l_\infty$ projection.
 After each update a \textit{clip} in $[-\epsilon,+\epsilon]$ is applied, to ensure the $\epsilon$ constraint.